GOP tests midterm message not focused on Trump grievances

 Associated Press

 ORLANDO, Fla.
-(AP) — The Republican Party’s leading conservatives have spent several days in Florida focused on the issues they believe will help the GOP retake control of Congress this fall — and perhaps the White House soon thereafter.
+(AP) — The Republican Party’s leading conservatives have spent several days in Florida focused on the issues they believe will help the GOP retake control of Congress this fall — and perhaps the White House in 2024.

 Largely unmentioned?
 Former President Donald Trump and his chief grievances.

-Instead, those most likely to seek the Republican Party’s presidential nomination in 2024 rallied in favor of more parental control of schools, railed against any mention of systemic racism and rejected pandemic-related mandates.
+Some of those most likely to seek the presidential nomination united behind an agenda that includes more parental control of schools, opposition to pandemic-related mandates and blocking the topic of systemic racism from being taught in schools.

-The unified message from more than a half-dozen top elected officials, delivered to thousands of mostly white activists at an annual event event not known for moderation, will be tested when Trump delivers the keynote address Saturday night.
-But with momentum heading toward the 2022 midterms, Republicans are increasingly optimistic they have found a forward-looking strategy to expand the GOP’s appeal and win back women and independents who fled the party during Trump’s presidency.
+The message from more than a half-dozen elected officials, delivered to thousands of mostly white activists at an event that usually celebrates far-right rhetoric, does not mean the party has turned its back on Trumpism.

+Trump was scheduled to be the keynote speaker Saturday night, and one of his most controversial supporters, Rep. Majorie Taylor Greene, R-Ga., appeared on a morning panel hours after being featured at a conference of pro-Trump white nationalists.

+“I refuse to shut up,” Taylor Greene declared during a brief appearance on the main stage at CPAC as she railed against “Democrat communists.”

+With momentum heading toward the November elections, Republicans are increasingly optimistic they have found a forward-looking strategy to overcome pro-Trump extremism and expand the party’s appeal with control of Congress at stake.

+It’s essentially the same playbook that Virginia’s Republican Gov. Glenn Youngkin used last fall when he won in swing-state Virginia by avoiding Trump and his biggest grievances, including the false notion that the 2020 presidential election was plagued by mass voter fraud.

-“There are people that perhaps have never voted the same way any of you have in a presidential race and they’re really angry,” Florida Sen. Marco Rubio told conservative activists Friday.
+“There are people that perhaps have never voted the same way any of you have in a presidential race and they’re really angry,” Florida Sen. Marco Rubio said Friday.
 “And that’s why I believe that for all the negative we’ve heard, the pendulum is swinging.”

-The party is clinging to paper-thin majorities in the House and Senate, and voter sentiment has swung in an ominous direction for Democrats since President Joe Biden took office.
+Democrats are clinging to paper-thin majorities in the House and Senate, and voter sentiment has swung in an ominous direction for them since President Joe Biden took office in January 2021.
 In an AP-NORC poll conducted Feb.
 18-21, 70% of Americans said the country was headed in the wrong direction.
 As few as 44% said the same in April 2021.

-And as public opinion shifts, the GOP is drawing on the same playbook that Virginia’s Republican Gov. Glenn Youngkin used last fall to win in a state Trump lost by 10 points a year earlier.
-Youngkin avoided Trump and his biggest grievances, including the false notion that the 2020 presidential election was plagued by mass voter fraud.
+Leading Republicans seemed intent at CPAC on not helping Democrats by embracing Trump.

 Missouri Sen. Josh Hawley, who tried to block the certification of Biden’s electoral victory after the Jan.
 6 Capitol attack, sidestepped a question about whether he would challenge Trump in a 2024 prospective matchup.

-The senator then distanced himself from the Republicans, including Trump, who have offered soft praise for Putin.
+Hawley distanced himself from Republicans, including Trump, who have offered soft praise for Putin.
 “That’s a mistake.
 Putin is our enemy.
 Let’s be clear about that,” Hawley said.

-Trump told supporters at his Florida estate this week that Putin was “pretty smart” for seizing Ukraine.
+Trump told supporters this past week that Putin was “pretty smart” for seizing Ukraine.

-After touting his own anti-mask and anti-vaccine policies as governor, DeSantis trained his harshest criticism at the Democratic president.
-He said Biden “hates” Florida.

-”He’s had the worst first year of any president since the 1800s,” DeSantis said.

-Former Secretary of State Mike Pompeo spoke about his work in the Trump administration, but he did not repeat his own flattering comments about Putin from earlier in the week, when he called the Russian leader “very capable” and said he has “enormous respect for him.”
+Trump’s former secretary of state, Mike Pompeo, spoke about his work in the Trump administration, but he did not repeat his own recent flattering comments about Putin, in which he called the Russian leader “very capable” and said he has “enormous respect for him.”

-Pompeo, who reminded attendees of his potential 2024 ambitions by citing a recent trip to Iowa, said those focused on systemic racism, not the nation’s foreign adversaries, represent the greatest threat to America’s future.

-“There is no threat greater to the United States than that which emanates inside our republic, emanates inside our school system, if we do not teach our children, the next generation, that we are not a racist nation,” Pompeo said.

 While Trump was not celebrated by most of the top Republicans on the speaking program, there were exceptions.
-And many lower-profile speakers praised the former president, repeated his lie that the 2020 election was stolen and downplayed Putin’s invasion of Ukraine.
+And many lower-profile speakers praised him, repeated his lie that the 2020 election was stolen and played down Putin’s invasion of Ukraine.

-North Dakota Gov. Kristi Noem, considered a potential running mate for Trump in 2024, talked about the 2016 presidential election and allegations that Democrats in power “spied” on the Trump campaign.
+South Dakota Gov. Kristi Noem, considered a potential running mate for Trump in 2024, talked about the 2016 presidential election and the unsubstantiated allegations that Democrats in power “spied” on the Trump campaign.
 But she pivoted quickly to the future.

 “We have some fantastic fighters, like President Donald Trump.
 But he’s not alone.
 The American people are on our side,” Noem said, touting her own efforts as governor to block pandemic-related restrictions.

-Note: This story has been corrected to reflect that Kristi Noem is the governor of South Dakota, not North Dakota.